kqsy/c-auto-comp/README.md

 the new file.
 File submission is very dynamic and should be flexible to user input.
+Can type absolute or relative path to file (if in same directory), paste directories, drag-and-drop a file, or open a c or c++ file with the script to compile it.

 # Prerequisites
 * Have Python[3] installed